tuhh-softsec/APR4Vul/README.md

 python3 patch_generation.py
 ```

 Ten predicted patches are generated at `vul4j/VUL4J-50/HtmlSessionInformationsReport_162/generated_patch`.
-Let's look at the first one where is at `vul4j/VUL4J-50/HtmlSessionInformationsReport_162/generated_patch/1/patch.diff`:
+Let's look at the first one, where is at `vul4j/VUL4J-50/HtmlSessionInformationsReport_162/generated_patch/1/patch.diff`:
 ```diff
 162c162
 < 			write(remoteAddr);